 Native American medicine bags and speaks about use of healing herbs

-of the need to preserve natural resources in order to sustain them
+Native Americans understood before the European settlers the need to preserve natural resources in order to sustain them for future use.

 Donna Wormwood has shipped her Adirondack Rustic